Ruslan-Khadyev/AML_Assignment_2/README.md

 For Task_1 it is necessary to add arguments after script name like: ```python Autoencoders_train_test.py path_to_identity_csvm path_to_transaction_csv``` for each of subtasks.

-For Task 2 start files are:
+For the Task 2 files are:

 Task_2, subtask_1 -> use ```cgan_train.py```